auth0/docs/content/goog-clientid.md

 ![](//cdn.auth0.com/docs/img/goog-api-client-settings.png)

-You can now use the `ClientId` and `ClientSecret` for your Auth0 connection's settings.
+You can now use the client ID and secret for your Auth0 connection's settings.

 ##6.
 Enable Admin SDK Service